Cyfrin/moccasin/docs/source/core_concepts/dependencies.rst

 Importantly, the packages/dependencies that you install are *smart contract dependencies only*.
 Meaning that they are dependencies for your vyper contracts, not for your python scripts.

-To see working with python dependencies, go to :doc:`virtual_environments`.
+To see working with python dependencies, go to :doc:`/core_concepts/dependencies/virtual_environments`.

 .. _installing_github_dependencies: